AdaCore/training_material/courses/ada_essentials/130_program_structure/03-circular_dependencies.rst

 .. code:: Ada

+   with Department;
-   with Department; --  Circular dependency package Personnel is
+   package Personnel is
      type Employee is private;
+     procedure Assign
-     procedure Assign (This : in Employee;
+        (This : in Employee;
          To   : in out Department.Section);
-   private
+         -- We need visiblity into Department package private
      type Employee is record
        Assigned_To : Department.Section;
      end record;
    end Personnel;

+   with Personnel;
-   with Personnel; --  Circular dependency package Department is
+   package Department is
      type Section is private;
+     procedure Choose_Manager
-     procedure Choose_Manager (This : in out Section;
+        (This : in out Section;
          Who  : in Personnel.Employee);
-   [...]
-   end Department;
+         -- We need visiblity into Personnel package [...] end Department;